During times of crisis, such as the ongoing pandemic, both consumers and businesses face difficulty, confusion, and panic.

-The key, however, is to redefine your marketing plan by understanding changes to consumer behaviors and adapting a strategy tailored to the new realities.
-Here are 5 things you can do with your marketing in this time of crisis:
+The key is to redefine your marketing plan by understanding changes to consumer behaviors and adapting a strategy tailored to the new realities.
+Here are 5 things you can do with your marketing in times of crisis:

 - Increase marketing by solving current problems.

-Outrightly cutting the advertising budget is a mistake new business owners make.
+Cutting the advertising budget is a mistake new business owners make.
 However, well-reputed brands learn that an economic downturn is a time to increase advertising.
-By doing so, they reap the following rewards: improved market share (when competitors are cutting back), increased return on investment at a lower cost and established a stronger voice among the crowd.
+By doing so, they reap the following rewards: improved market share (when competitors are cutting back), increased return on investment at a lower cost, and established a stronger voice among the crowd.

 2. Study consumer’s behaviour